DavidAnson/vscode-markdownlint/README.md

 ## Security

-Running JavaScript from custom rules, `markdown-it` plugins, or configuration files (such as `.markdownlint.cjs`, `.markdownlint.mjs`, `.markdownlint-cli2.cjs`, and `.markdownlint-cli2.mjs`) could be a security risk, so VS Code's [Workspace Trust setting](https://code.visualstudio.com/docs/editor/workspace-trust) is honored to block JavaScript for untrusted workspaces.
+Running JavaScript from custom rules, `markdown-it` plugins, or configuration files (such as `.markdownlint.cjs` and `.markdownlint-cli2.cjs`) could be a security risk, so VS Code's [Workspace Trust setting](https://code.visualstudio.com/docs/editor/workspace-trust) is honored to block JavaScript for untrusted workspaces.

 ## History